Maria Nirod

-Countess Maria Nirod (24 May 1879 – 11 October 1965) was a maid of honour in the imperial court of Tsar Nicholas and Alexandra of Russia.
+Countess Maria Nirod (24 May 1879 – 11 October 1965) was a Russian maid of honour in the imperial court of Nicholas II and Alexandra of Russia.
 After her husband's death, she trained as a surgical nurse and assisted in the surgery of Dr. Vera Gedroits, who became her life partner.
 After serving as a nurse in World War I and during the Russian Revolution, she fled with her children to Kiev.
 She served as a surgical nurse in Kiev until Gedroits' death and later ran a pharmacy which provided medications to the poor.